Ghostholding: Background and release

 Jane Remover began releasing tracks under the alias Venturing in 2022.
 Initially, the public—and music publications—believed it was a continuation of the fictional indie rock band story from South Dakota created by Remover that was active in the 1990s and later re-discovered.
 Remover later clarified that the project's backstory had been canceled as they no longer wanted to keep up with it, but miscommunication implied that the story was fabricated and spread by fans, never having existed in the first place.
-This led to Stereogum publicly apologizing for false reporting.
+This led Stereogum to issue a correction.
 In May 2023, Remover released the project's debut extended play (EP), Arizona, which contained four tracks.

 The recording of Venturing's debut album, Ghostholding, occurred simultaneously with the recording of Remover's third album, Revengeseekerz.
 Remover wrote the album track "Sister" a long time before creating the album; it was also the first song they recorded after coming back home from touring with JPEGMafia.
 Remover wrote the album between 2022 and 2024, and recorded, produced, and mixed it from September 2024 to January 2025.
 The album was mastered for vinyl by Moa.

 The lead single of Ghostholding, "Sister", was released on September 26, 2024.
 It was followed by "Halloween" on October 31.
 Ghostholding, as well as its cover artwork and track list, were announced on December 5, alongside the release of its third single, "Famous Girl".
 Its fourth and final single, "Dead Forever", released on January 9, 2025.
 The album was released by DeadAir Records on February 14, 2025.
 Ghostholding peaked at number 23 on the North American College and Community Radio Chart (NACC) dated March 18, 2025.

+The vinyl version of the album contains the entirety of the Arizona EP along with re-recordings of “Cream Soda” titled “Cream Soda ‘24” and “Dream Sequence” which was previously released under Jane Remover’s main pseudonym and bonus track “If you treat her.”

+Later on in the year, on July 23rd, 2025, Jane Remover would post a demo under venturing titled “In the dark (demo)” on SoundCloud initially stating that it was a “demo from like March I can’t finish this,” before ultimately announcing via X (formerly Twitter) that they would finish the track which would later be released on February 13th, 2026 around the one year anniversary of Ghostholding and silently added as a bonus track on the Bandcamp release of the album.